Codex tools: Log in / create account

 WordPress' flexible nature allows for almost every part of it to be easily changed.
 Creating a custom WordPress Admin Panel Theme is no different.
-There are essentially two ways of making a WordPress Admin theme: with a Plugin or by simply changing the CSS.
-The Plugin method is the easier of the two methods, allowing you to install WordPress Admin Themes quickly and easily.
+There are essentially two ways to make a WordPress Admin theme: with a Plugin or by simply changing the CSS.
+The Plugin method is the easier of the two, allowing you to install WordPress Admin Themes quickly and easily.
 You literally "plug it in" and it works.

 WordPress Plugins allow a user to easily add functionality to their blog without editing core WordPress files.
-There are several WordPress Plugins available that will allow you to use a WordPress Admin Theme with little or no fuss.
-Check the List of Admin themes and follow their instructions to change the look of your Administration Panels.
+There are several WordPress plugins available that will allow you to use a WordPress Admin Theme with little or no fuss.

 Here is a partial list of the important style references used in the Administration Panels.
 Per CSS web standards, # denotes a style ID and . denotes a style class.

-The changes you make in the wp-admin.css can be minor or extensive.
-You can just change the background color, add a background image to different sections, change the font, or even just do a minor color or design change to the Quicktag buttons.
-It is up to you to use your imagination and create whatever effect you want.
+The changes you make can be major or minor.
+For instance, you can change the background color, add a background image to different sections, change the font, or even just do a minor color or design change to the Quicktag buttons.
+Feel free to use your imagination and create whatever effect you want.

-To create an Admin Theme Plugin, it will need to be easily installed with little effort by the user, and easily uninstalled or deactivated, returning the Administration Panels to their original state.
+One benefit of admin theme plugins is that they can be easily installed with little effort by the user, and just as easily uninstalled or deactivated, returning the Administration Panels to their original state.

 We begin by telling WordPress to link to a new style sheet.